My Current HiFi System 2026 – Updated January 1st 2026

 Main Reference Speakers Stand Mount

-I have always had a love for a small traditional well done two way speaker and these T+A, while small compared to some others, sound as big as my large floor standers in every way from soundstage to impact with bass.
-The bass on these is simply incredible and competes with the best 2 way speakers I have heard in this area.
+I have always had a love for a small traditional well done two way speaker and these from T+A, while small compared to some others, sound as big as my large floor standers in every way from soundstage to impact with bass.
+In my 13X18 space of course.
+The bass on the R330 is simply incredible and competes with the best 2 way speakers I have heard in the high end $10-$20k area.
 The treble is sweet, airy and never overdone.
-The midrange has some beauty as well, some soul but overall these are clear, clean, punchy and big sounding.
+The midrange has richness and beauty as well as some soul.
+Some warmth and richness that is palpable.
+The bass, as I have said already is just incredible.
+Couldn’t want for more in a speaker of this size and while expensive at $10,900 you do get what you pay for with this German made speaker.

-These are not hard to drive and I have ran them with a Billie MK3 ($3k), a T+A Dazzle ($8500) and a Galion A75 ($1500) and all powered them with ease and beauty with the all out best being the Dazzle.
-These are $10,900 retail but sound like every cent of that.
-These are end game for a small stand mount and while I love the Helios above just as much, if not more, these two offer different vibes, presentations and sound quality.
+These are not hard to drive and I have ran them with a Billie MK3 ($3k), a T+A Dazzle ($8500), a 10 WPC Oilily 300B ($1299) and a Galion A75 ($1500) and all powered them with ease and beauty but the Dazzle topped the list.
+The R330 are end game under $15k for a small stand mount and no sub is needed at all in my 13X18 room.

-Pros: Gorgeous and so solid in build – all aluminum enclosure – all drivers and parts made in house by T+A in Germany – big sound – huge deep and controlled bass – these sound like big towers – great for small to mid large rooms – not so hard to drive but love some power – sweet sound, smooth but extended treble, some warmth in the mids yet every detail is exposed.
+Pros: Gorgeous and so solid in build – all aluminum enclosure – all drivers and parts made in house by T+A in Germany – big sound – huge deep and controlled bass – these sound like big towers in the right room – great for small to mid large rooms – not so hard to drive but love some power – sweet sound, smooth but extended treble, some warmth in the mids yet every detail is exposed.
 Punchy when need be, sweet when need be, intense when need be.
 Just amazing sound.
+Full bodied and so pleasant to listen to.

 Analog Integrated Amp – The Vinshine/Kinki DAZZLE – HiFi Huff Product of the Year 2025